 15 months after that $102 million round, Fast fired their 250 employees and shut down its entire operation.
 As it turns out, Fast was spending millions on employee retreats, ungodly bonuses, massive salaries for the executives, and more.
 They were spending $10 million every month, blowing through their $120 million in just a year.
 Do you want to guess how much they made in 2019? $600,000.
 It was pretty shocking to realize that Silicon Valley’s darling didn’t know what the fuck he was doing.

 This, of course, isn’t an isolated incident.
 Remember Elizabeth Holmes?
 Move fast, break things, hire like crazy, get big names on your board.
 You get the idea.

 So, dear nihilist, if you’d like to invest your money, don’t pick the private startup with big dreams of becoming the next Google.
 Put your money in the S&P 500.
 I know it’s not perfect.
-For example, if you bought shares at the height of the dot com boom in the year 2000, if would've taken 15 years for you to recover your money.
-But I choose to put my money in this boring, snail of an index than to trust any 20-something-year-old reincarnation of Steve Jobs preaching about taking over a $3 trillion market.
+For example, if you bought shares at the height of the dot com boom in the year 2000, you wouldn’t’ve recovered your money until 2015.
+But I choose to put my money in this boring, snail of an index than to trust any 20-something-year-old reincarnation of Steve Jobs preaching to take over a $3 trillion market.